buralog/etl-healthcare/README.md

    ```fish
 aws logs tail "/aws/lambda/$PFN" --since 15m --follow
    ```
-> NOTE: You may need to define PFN (Persist Function Name) variable again in the logging terminal aswell.
+> NOTE: You may need to define PFN (Persist Function Name) variable again in the logging terminal as well.
 ### 4. Smoke test: ingest via HTTP
 > Sends a tiny JSON payload to the ingest endpoint, which should deposit raw into S3 and emit a normalized event.
 >